-Another motivation for our paper is a conjecture of Aldous' for the {\em interchange process}, which was recently proved in \cite{CaputoEtAl_Interchange}.
-The {\em interchange process on $G$ with $k\leq |V|$ particles} can be informally described as follows:\\
+Another motivation for our paper is a conjecture of Aldous's for the \textit{interchange process}, which was recently proved in \cite{CaputoEtAlInterchange}.
+The \textit{interchange process on $G$ with $k\leq|V|$ particles} can be informally described as follows:

-{\em Informal description of $\IP(k,G)$:} Start with $k$ distinct vertices of $V$ labelled $1,2,\dots,k$ all remaining vertices (if any) are labelled ``empty".
-For each edge $e$, switch the labels of the endpoints of $e$ at rate $w_e$.\\
+\textit{Informal description of $\IP(k,G)$}: Start with $k$ distinct vertices of $V$ labeled $1,2,\ldots,k$ all remaining vertices (if any) are labelled ``empty.''
+For each edge $e$, switch the labels of the endpoints of $e$ at rate $w_e$.

-One can obtain $\EX(k,G)$ from $\IP(k,G)$ by ``forgetting" the labels of the $k$ particles.
-In particular, the contraction principle \cite{AldousFill_RWBook} implies that ${\fT}_{\EX(k,G)}(\eps)\leq {\fT}_{\IP(k,G)}(\eps)$ for all $1\leq k\leq |V|-1$ and all $\eps\in (0,1)$.
+One can obtain $\EX(k,G)$ from $\IP(k,G)$ by ``forgetting'' the labels of the $k$ particles.
+In particular, the contraction principle \cite {AldousFillRWBook} implies that ${\fT}_{\EX(k,G)}(\eps)\leq{\fT }_{\IP (k,G)}(\eps)$ for all $1\leq k\leq|V|-1$ and all $\eps\in(0,1)$.

-Aldous conjectured -- and Caputo et al. recently proved \cite{CaputoEtAl_Interchange} (see also \cite{Dieker_Interchange}) -- that $\IP(k,G)$ and $\EX(k,G)$ always have the same {\em spectral gap} as $\RW(G)$ (or $\RW(k,G)$).
-This is a remarkable result, but it does not say much about the {\em mixing times} of these processes, since the bounds for ${\fT}_{\IP(k,G)}(\eps)$ or ${\fT}_{\EX(k,G)}(\eps)$ that can be obtained from the spectral gap are typically very loose.
+Aldous conjectured---and Caputo et al. recently proved \cite{CaputoEtAlInterchange} (see also~\cite{DiekerInterchange})---that $\IP(k,G)$ and $\EX(k,G)$ always have the same \textit{spectral gap} as $\RW(G)$ [or $\RW(k,G)$].
+This is a remarkable result, but it does not say much about the \textit{mixing times} of these processes, since the bounds for ${\fT}_{\IP(k,G)}(\eps)$ or ${\fT}_{\EX(k,G)}(\eps)$ that can be obtained from the spectral gap are typically very loose.

-\thmref{main} gives tighter relations between these mixing times.
-In the proof of the Theorem, we will show that the bound claimed for $\fT_{\EX(k,G)}(\eps)$ in the Theorem statement in fact holds for $\fT_{\IP(k,G)}(\eps)$ whenever $k\leq |V|/2$.
-Our proofs can be adapted to show that:
+Theorem~\ref{thmmain} gives tighter relations between these mixing times.
+In the proof of the theorem, we will show that the bound claimed for $\fT_{\EX(k,G)}(\eps)$ in the theorem statement in fact holds for $\fT_{\IP(k,G)}(\eps)$ whenever $k\leq |V|/2$.
+Our proofs can be adapted to show that

-That is, one can get a bound similar to \thmref{main} also for the interchange process, as long as the fraction of empty sites is bounded away from $0$.
+That is, one can get a bound similar to Theorem~\ref{thmmain} also for the interchange process, as long as the fraction of empty sites is bounded away from $0$.
 Unfortunately, this leaves out the most interesting case of $\IP(|V|,G)$, which is a random walk by random transpositions in the group of permutations of $V$.
 Fortunately, the restriction on $k$ does not make a difference for the exclusion process.